 They settled in the Volga German colony of Walter on 25 August 1767, and are recorded there on the 1767 census in Household No. 61.

 Before 1816, Wiederspahn descendants were living in the neighboring colony of Frank.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Wt009, Wt010, Wt013, Wt071.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 4 (Göttingen: Göttinger Arbeitskreis, 2008): 308.

-Record of the marriage of Johann Heinrich Wiederspahn and Juliana Engel in Gelnhaar on 5 Augsut 1751.
+Parish register entry recording the marriage of Johann Heinrich Wiederspahn and Juliana Engel in Gelnhaar on 5 August 1751.

 Source: Maggie Hein.